kallaway/100-days-of-code/log.md

 AM: Added Archer Twitter bot favorite function with error handling

+PM: Added Phrasing? responses and post tweet media, I need to work out how to serve html images so I can attach to tweet

 **Thoughts**:

 I'm learning a lot about Archer doing this :fire:

 **Up Next**:

-Archer bot user interaction via Twitter.stream using callbacks :scream:
+Archer bot user interaction via Twitter.stream using callbacks :scream:, posting giph relating to query string :question:

 **Link(s) to work**: